 Planet.
 While individual action to cut emissions and reduce landfill waste is important—it can certainly add up when enough people get on board—one average middle-class family’s efforts are small in the scheme of things.
 We knew we wouldn’t be making a big dent.
 In fact, we knew that we probably could have made a bigger dent with a different year-long experiment—like cutting travel or red meat.

-Despite all that, it felt enormously satisfying to be doing something concrete to reign in our carbon footprint, while at the same time making a statement about our cultural addiction to cheap stuff.
+Despite all that, it felt enormously satisfying to be doing something concrete to rein in our carbon footprint, while at the same time making a statement about our cultural addiction to cheap stuff.

 Still, in terms of the planet, our resolution was largely symbolic.